-Figure 4 depicts a supply curve for production of methanotrophs from stranded sources of methane in Figure 1.
-Keeping prices below \$1,600 / ton, the 2010-2020 average global price of fishmeal, these sources are able to produce nearly 2,200 tons SCP / day under baseline assumptions described in Methods and Table 5, or 14% of the global fishmeal market.
-Including sources that produce methane at costs of up to \$2,050 could fully offset the global fishmeal market.
-Labor and electricity costs may be reduced at larger landfills and wastewater treatment plants, and are expected to increase for remote oil and gas facilities.
-Wastewater treatment plants may also be able to further reduce prices by locally sourcing nitrogen and phosphorus, or by using reactor configurations that enable use of treated wastewater effluent as cooling water instead of refrigerant.17 In this analysis, we only consider methane that is not currently being used elsewhere.
+15,900 tons SCP/day.
+The different location scenarios considered offer various opportunities and challenges for cost reduction.
+Landfills and wastewater treatment plants may have labor and electricity readily available, whereas we expect these costs to increase for remote oil and gas facilities.
+Wastewater treatment plants may also be able to further reduce prices by locally sourcing nitrogen and phosphorus, or by using reactor configurations that enable use of treated wastewater effluent as cooling water instead of refrigerant18.
+Furthermore, in this analysis we only consider methane that is not currently being used elsewhere.
 Thus, the full market potential for SCP production from methane will increase as we consider displacing other applications.